LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 ### Arrow Functions
 **Arrow functions** are simplified functions.
 They can be used as arguments and passed to other functions because they do not affect the global scope of the project.
 This makes them very useful for defining props, working with loops, and conditional statements.
 These functions will return values without using the `return` keyword.

 Why not only use arrow functions?
 For long functions.
-They are great for single-line expressions but longer functions can be hard to read.
+They are great for short expressions but longer functions can be hard to read.

 {{% notice blue "Example: Comparison of Functions" "rocket" %}}
 ```react{linenos=table,hl_lines=[],linenostart=1}